FlagBrew/PKSM/README.md

 ## OTA injection

+You can use servepkx to inject things from your PC to PKSM directly.
+Use your favourite version between the ones proposed here:

 * **Java: [Usage](https://github.com/BernardoGiordano/PKSM/tree/master/servepkx/java)**
 * **Python: [Usage](https://github.com/BernardoGiordano/PKSM/tree/master/servepkx/python)**

 ## Installation

-Download and install the latest release (4.0.3) with your favourite installation method.
+Download and install the latest release (4.1.0) with your favourite installation method.
 When booted, the application will download automatically the required additional assets from a third party source.
 You can provide your own assets, if you want.

 If you're using Homebrew Launcher, make sure you have it updated to the [latest version](https://smealum.github.io/ninjhax2/starter.zip).